Code-Institute-Submissions/Match-Those-Nuts-MS2/README.md

 If you want run the project locally you need to clone the repository directly into your favorite editor by writing to the terminal the following: `git clone https://github.com/diomcferreira/Match-That-Dough-MS2`.

+## Media
+All photos in this project were used with permission and/or taken by me for this project alone.

+## Acknowledgements
+The inspiration for this project was from the shop I work at - My Ugly Baby.
+I thought I could do something fun that customers could play and drive attention to our brand and business.

+Special thanks to:
+Everyone I work with
+Jorgen for hiring me
+Code Institute
+Caroline Rodvik for putting up with me talking about this project for a long time